DNS is like a contact book for your computer, translating human-friendly hostnames into numerical IP addresses that computers use to communicate.

 Follow these steps to reset your PC network settings and fix the DNS problem:

-- Click the Start button and then click Settings > Network & Internet Or simply press the Windows+I button to open the PC setting and then click on Network & Internet option.
+- Click the Start button and then Settings > Network & Internet, or press the Windows+I button to open the PC setting and click the Network & Internet option.

-- In the Network & Internet section, simply scroll down and click on the Network reset option.
+- In the Network & Internet section, scroll down and click on the Network reset option.

 Method 4: Switch To Alternative DNS Servers

 If you’ve been seeing the ‘DNS PROBE FINISHED BAD CONFIG’ error message on your computer, there is a problem with your DNS settings.

 Now, all you need to do is switch your PC DNS server to an alternative DNS.
 Follow these easy steps to switch to alternative DNS servers: